 You'll see big boosts in the relationship that you share with your children when you use each of the tools regularly and in tandem.
 Children become more playful, resilient and confident.
 They'll be more cooperative, ready to share and try new things.

-It’s up to you!
-Although the tools work in almost every parenting challenge – including anger and aggression, eating and sleeping issues, sibling rivalry, and sharing, tantrums, and clinginess – we don’t prescribe a one-size-fits-all approach.
+It's up to you!
+Although the tools work in almost every parenting challenge – including anger and aggression, eating and sleeping issues, sibling rivalry, and sharing, tantrums, and clinginess – we don't prescribe a one-size-fits-all approach.
 Why?
-You know far more about your family than us!
+You know your family far better than us!

 The tools will help you identify why a child acts how they do and when, and then you can choose which tool will work most effectively for you

-What Are the Tools and How Do They Work?
+What Are The Hand In Hand Tools and How Do They Work?

 Special Time – Special Time is a tool you can use daily to build trust and connection with your child, and will help boost their resilience and confidence.